valueflows/valueflows/use-cases/dhen-value-flow.md

 #DHen value flow

 An example of an incoming value flow combining Exchanges and Processes.
+The numbers on the left are depth in a depth-first search (pseudocode below).

 ```
   0 EconomicResource: Catnip: 60915